Slide-offs, car crashes into pond in Madison's first significant snowfall of the year

 Around 7:45 a.m., police were alerted to a car that had slid into a pond near the Beltline and South Park Street.
 Jugovich said the driver was able to get out of the vehicle.

-Across Dane County, "numerous" slide-offs were being reported across the county, said Sheriff's Office Lt.
+Across Dane County, "numerous" slide-offs were being reported, said Sheriff's Office Lt.
 Jonathan Triggs, adding "drive slow and be careful."

 By 8 a.m.
-Saturday, Madison had generally received 4 to 5 inches of snow across the city from the storm that started Friday night, said National Weather Service meteorologist Andy Boxell.
+Saturday, Madison had received 4 to 5 inches of snow across the city from the storm that started Friday evening, said National Weather Service meteorologist Andy Boxell.

-Madison will use about 150 pieces of equipment for a citywide plowing effort when the snow tapers off in the afternoon, Streets Superintendent Charlie Romines said in a statement, and the city is salting roads in the meantime.
+Madison will use about 150 pieces of equipment for a citywide plowing effort when the snow tapers off in the afternoon, Streets Superintendent Charlie Romines said in a statement, and the city in the meantime is plowing the "salt routes," which consist of roads around schools, fire and police stations, hospitals, and major thoroughfares.

 While Madison hasn't yet declared a snow emergency, Romines encourages residents to get their cars off the street if they can.

-Areas south of Madison, such as Fitchburg, Oregon and Verona, could see higher amounts, Boxell said.
+Areas south of Madison, such as Fitchburg, Oregon and Verona, could see higher amounts of snow, Boxell said.

 Support Local Journalism